helmfile/helmfile/docs/cli.md

       --kube-context string                   Set kubectl context.
 Overrides "HELMFILE_KUBE_CONTEXT" OS environment variable when specified.
 Uses current kubectl context by default
   -k, --kustomize-binary string               Path to the kustomize binary (default "kustomize")
       --log-level string                      Set log level, default info (default "info") -n, --namespace string                      Set namespace.
+Overrides "HELMFILE_NAMESPACE" OS environment variable when specified.
 Uses the namespace set in the context by default, and is available in templates as {{ .Namespace }}
       --no-color                              Output without color -q, --quiet                                 Silence output.
 Equivalent to log-level warn -l, --selector stringArray                  Only run using the releases that match labels.
 Labels can take the form of foo=bar or foo!=bar.